taw00/manuscript-css/vbeta/examples/example-lovecraft-at-the-mountains-of-madness.md

 <!--
-A real story of some length.
+A long story example.

-This example:
-- short-form narrative (the default).
+- long-form narrative
-- no parts or chapters, just one scene for the story and another for an acknowledgement section with a bibliography reference.
+- chapters and scenes - even an embedded arbitrary poem Note, we only have one scene per chapter in this.
+We did this because we wanted the manuscript to be in chapter form (page-break before each chapter) versus a series of scenes (no page breaks between scenes.
 - we also customize a few things.

 The narrative for our example: HP Lovecraft's classic, _At the Mountains of